sparkfun/SparkFun_I2C_GPS_Arduino_Library/README.md

 The Qwiic GPS uses the Titan X1 GPS module with special I2C firmware.
 This library talks to the GPS module over I2C.

-We recommend using the [TinyGPS++ library](https://github.com/mikalhart/TinyGPSPlus) in addition to this library.
+For Arduino we recommend using the [TinyGPS++ library](https://github.com/mikalhart/TinyGPSPlus) in addition to this library.
 Works like a champ together.

+For mBed-OS use [codygrays port of the TinyGPS++ library](https://github.com/codygray/TinyGPSPlus/tree/universal) instead.

 Library written by Nathan Seidle ([SparkFun](http://www.sparkfun.com)).